sheng-kao/QR_factorization/README.md

 the detail algorithm process is describe in the VLSI_HW2.docx file;

-and the vcode and testbench is put in design_data  folder;
+vcode and testbench is put in design_data  folder;

 synthsis result is put in run folder;